 Internet Connection troubleshooter

 Again It may be possible that this is caused by an internet connection issue.
 Run the troubleshooter just to be sure.
-You can run the Internet troubleshooter, by following same steps as from Settings > Update and Security > Troubleshoot > Internet Connections.
-Run the troubleshooter and let windows to check and fix the problem for you.
+You can run the Internet troubleshooter, by following the same steps as from Settings > Update and Security > Troubleshoot > Internet Connections.
+Run the troubleshooter and let windows check and fix the problem for you.

 After complete the process Restart windows and check again for Windows updates, let us know this helps or not.